-Figure 2: Natural and Attenuated inflow hydrographs and Flood Frequency Curves for the Ceresole Reale Reservoirs.
+Figure 2: Natural and Attenuated inflow hydrographs and Flood Frequency Curves for the Ceresole Reale Reservoir.
 The black square represents the inflow flood peak while the triangle is the outflow peak.
+The grey dashed area represents the "natural" volume.

 5. Discussion